McLargo/mkdown-docs/docs/devops/k8s.md

 external to cluster.

 - within a pod: containers within a pod can connect to each other using localhost.
-Containers share an IP address accesible throughout the cluster and share common port space.
+Containers share an IP address accessible throughout the cluster and share common port space.
 - pod to pod: each pod has a unique IP address, so they can communicate with each other.
 IP address are routable anywhere within the cluster.
 Not common